Tobi1kenobi/snakemake-workshop/README.md

 ## Example 03 - Snakemake tutorial

 The official Snakemake tutorial taken from their documentation.
 It is a very simple read mapping and variant calling pipeline.
 I've sprinkled in a few extras here that aren't part of the tutorial to hopefully pad it out a little bit more.

-## Practical examples

-### Tom's example from Slack

-Tom mentioned on Slack what was an easy way to submit N jobs with many Slurm parameters.
-I've created a simple template for doing this.

-### Dealing with 100,000 files at once

-This will be a simple example where I just run a few unix commands to generate very many small files in an attempt to slow Snakemake's DAG generation step right down.
-And then I can hopefully overcome this with wildcard constraints set in the Snakefile